-We are reviewing areas related to staff compensation, recruitment and retention in an effort to attract and retain more qualified staff.
-This effort will result in a longer staff retention period and lower turnover rate.
+We are continuing to review areas related to staff compensation, recruitment and retention in an effort to attract and retain more qualified staff.
+This effort will result in a longer staff retention period and longevity.
+This will be measured by at least 80% of direct care hours for residential programs being filled by Bridge employees and new employees onboarding within three weeks from the offer of employment.